 "As the one in charge, I am demanding you let that man go!
 There's nothing he could have done to warrant this!"
 The fury in her voice echoes through the village.

 Fezzerk laughs in her face.
 "We don't cow to tiefs.
 Get going!
 This ain't none of your business."
-He's armed with a Heavy Greataxe, clutching it tightly.
-White-knuckled, but hesitant.
-I feel the tadpole quiver at his presence.
-I have power over these wretches.
-They belong to The Absolute.

 More words keep coming out of Bex's mouth, like she can't see the danger right in front of her.
 "No!
 This isn't right!"
 Her eyes track the blades of the windmill.
 "I won't let this stand!
 Not without a fight!"
-Her voice is uncertain, but dutiful as she reaches for her daggers.

 The horde begins to rally.

-A few of the goblins falter, but the others arm themselves and begin to charge.
+A couple goblins arm themselves and charge.

 A few of the goblins go wide-eyed, and I hear a murmur cross over them.